-- 1 When presenting research results, the subjects shall not be identifiable. - Personal information shall not be used beyond the scope necessary to accomplish the purpose of its use specifically explained to the subject when obtaining informed consent. - 3 Personal information shall not be obtained using an improper method. - 4 Effort shall be made to maintain personal information accurately and currently within the scope necessary to accomplish the purpose of its use. - 5 Safety management shall be implemented to ensure that personal information is not leaked, lost, or damaged.
+- Personal information shall not be obtained using an improper methods. - Personal information shall not be used beyond the scope necessary to accomplish the purpose of its use specifically explained to the subject when obtaining informed consent. - 3 Safety management shall be implemented to ensure that personal information is not leaked, lost, or damaged.
+In addition, handling of anonymized data, etc.